As students across Australia receive their end-of-year results, teachers are facing a new era in assessment. Are you ready?

 With schools changing the way they approach assessments, it’s critical for teachers to arm themselves with the skills they need to stay ahead of the curve and improve learning every day.

-Wherever you are in your teaching career, become an expert in assessment with ACER’s Graduate Certificate of Education: Assessment of Student Learning.
+Wherever you are in your teaching career, become an expert in assessment with ACER’s Graduate Certificate in Education: Assessment of Student Learning.
 The 100% online part-time course draws on ACER’s world-leading research and assessment expertise to ignite new thinking about assessment and provide the practical techniques to make an immediate impact on students’ learning progress.
 Every single day of your course.

 Are you ready to lead the way in student assessment?
 Apply now.